Our strategy in fibrosis

 Idiopathic Pulmonary Fibrosis (IPF)

-Idiopathic pulmonary fibrosis (IPF) is a debilitating disease of the lungs which progressively causes scarring and a reduction in lung function, occurring primarily in older adults (>50 years old).
-It involves irreversible and variable scarring, stiffening, and thickening of the lung tissues, leading to patients experiencing shortness of breath and lack of oxygen to the lungs.
+Idiopathic pulmonary fibrosis (IPF) is a debilitating disease of the lungs which progressively causes scarring and a reduction in lung function.
+Occurring primarily in older adults (>50 years old), it involves irreversible and variable scarring, stiffening, and thickening of the lung tissues, leading to patients experiencing shortness of breath and lack of oxygen absorption.
 Around 53,000 people are diagnosed each year with IPF (US, 5 EU, Japan).

 Patients diagnosed with IPF have an estimated life expectancy of 3 to 5 years.
-There is no known cure and current treatment is only aimed at slowing down disease progression.
+There is no known cure and current treatment only slows progression of the disease.